Healthcare technician: Job field

 According to the United States Department of Labor, medical assistants (HCT, CMA, MA) held approximately 560,800 jobs in 2012 with a median pay of $29,370 per year.
-Also, the Bureau of Labor Statistics has projected, 29% employment growth from 2012-2022.
+Also, the Bureau of Labor Statistics has projected a 29% employment growth from 2012–2022.

 There is a growing need for a cohort of competent technicians to support the range of occupational health service delivery and to release nurses from some of the more routine tasks of their day-to-day work.

 Daily tasks

 Most duties performed while working are distributed by several technicians.
 Although many tasks are at times stressful, one must complete these jobs effortlessly and without error.
 The most difficult task while working is successfully being able to manage multiple units (or offices) and be efficient.
 Throughout an 8-hour day a tech may be assigned to 1–4 different areas and have to have direct or indirect care with patients.
 Duties will often include lifting, prolonged standing, blood-draw, and patient bathing needs.
 Each job performed will have annual competencies completed to ensure patient safety standards are compliant.